sleepiesther/Dooms-Eye/The Basics.md

 For example, if you start flight at 60 speed, you'd end up with about 52.3 speed.
 If you start flight with 55 speed, you'd get set to 50 speed.

 This seemingly doesn't apply to 2D levels.
 From what I can test, if your speed exceeds 30 when starting flight, your speed will always just be set to 30.
 There aren't really many places in 2D levels where you can get significant speed, so it's hard to test.

+### Sidestep Clipping
+Using the Wings sidestep into an invisible wall will sometimes just... clip you through it.
+Don't ask me why.

+This doesn't work everywhere, but the places where it does work are 100% consistent.
+So that's nice at least.

 ### Wingteching
 Wingteching is when you start an air boost with Wings, then immediately cancel it with a Spear.
 Because Doom Wings give you infinite air boosts, you can keep wingteching until you run out of boost.